 There are three major components that make up SDN.

-- SDN applications: These applications relay actions and request resources through the SDN controller using APIs.
+These applications relay actions and request resources through the SDN controller using APIs.
 SDN applications can assume various forms and serve various functions, such as network management, providing analytics, adding security or common network functions.
-Examples include IP address management (IPAM), managing quality of service (QoS), load balancing, or detection and mitigation of a denial-of-service (DoS) cyberattacks.
+Examples include IP address management (IPAM), managing quality of service (QoS), load balancing, or detection and mitigation of denial-of-service (DoS) cyberattacks.

 Businesses that invest in SDN are often lured in by its ability to support data-heavy applications.
 But beyond that purpose, there are innumerable benefits that make SDN a worthy venture.
 Below are several of the top advantages.

-- Context and Visibility: In an SDN, users can view the entire network through a centralized source, which simplifies provisioning and managing processes.
+In an SDN, users can view the entire network through a centralised source, which simplifies provisioning and managing processes.

-- Security: Improved security makes SDN a no-brainer for many businesses.
-Security is centralized in an SDN.
+Improved security makes SDN a no-brainer for many businesses.
+Security is centralised in an SDN.
 In this central controller, an IT manager can create and distribute security policies throughout the enterprise with ease.

-- TCO and ROI: Lower operating expenses are another alluring benefit of SDN.
-Because an SDN improves overall resource and server utilization, businesses will experience reduced operational costs and administrative expenses.
+Lower operating expenses are another alluring benefit of SDN.
+Because an SDN improves overall resource and server utilisation, businesses will experience reduced operational costs and administrative expenses.

 Furthermore, SDN creates an abstraction layer between the software and the hardware, allowing IT teams to bypass proprietary devices and simply start developing security tools to implement across the network.
 As a result, there is greater transparency for gathering insights and possible threats if a security breach occurs.